 You might think planning a wedding over Memorial Day weekend, for example, is a win-win for everyone.
 Your guests have the extra time off to come and party, right?
 However, consider that your guests may already have plans or traditions on that holiday that they’ve been looking forward to or have already paid for . . .
 Asking your guests to give up their beach getaway or camping trip to go to your wedding instead may not give you the turnout you were hoping for.
 It’s possible that you could end up with a much smaller guest count than you anticipated if you plan your wedding around a holiday.

-Wedding venues aren’t the only thing that get busy during peak season – most (if not all) of the other vendors you’re considering will be much more booked up during peak times of the year and on peak days of the week.
+Wedding venues aren’t the only ones that get busy during peak season – most (if not all) of the other vendors you’re considering will have less availability at peak times of the year and on peak days of the week.

 If you have your heart set on a particular vendor already, it’d be smart to reach out to them and get an idea of what their availability looks like.
 You don’t want to assume that the vendor you MUST have will just magically be available after you’ve booked your venue.

 At Wedgewood Weddings, we highly suggest starting with a desired month or season when you start shopping for venues.
 It’s WAY more important to find the perfect wedding venue at the right price (and select your date based off of their availability) than it is to be set on a certain date and settle for whatever venue just happens to have it open.
 That could leave you getting married at a venue that’s just okay and paying too much for it – all because you weren’t flexible on the date.

 To start searching for your perfect wedding venue, click here!